How to Simplify AEM UI Development

 Step 1: Install VLT

-Obtain the VLT command-line client from your AEM installation at crx-quickstart/opt/filevault (available in tgz and zip formats), or compile from source.
-Add it to your system PATH and verify:
+Obtain the VLT command-line client from your AEM installation at crx-quickstart/opt/filevault (available in tgz and zip formats), or compile it from source.
+Add the vlt executable to your system PATH and verify the installation:

 1